LAST UPDATED ON January 17, 2023 ‐ 8 Comments

 Luckily, those days are long gone.
-Campaign management in 2021 is a bit like flying a plane on autopilot: Yes, you still need to know what you’re doing, but there are advanced systems in place to help you stay on track.
+Campaign management in 2023 is a bit like flying a plane on autopilot: Yes, you still need to know what you’re doing, but there are advanced systems in place to help you stay on track.
+Marketing automation is how most a marketer gets things done these days.
 Modern campaign managers can enlist the help of powerful tools that automate and streamline their processes.

-The purpose of this article is to provide a comprehensive guide to campaign management tools for marketing and help you run a successful campaign, even if it’s your first one.
+The purpose of this article (which was just updated for 2023) is to provide a comprehensive guide to campaign management tools for marketing and help you run a successful campaign, even if it’s your first one.
 Let’s get started.

 Top Campaign Management Tools for 2021

-We’re about to get into a deep dive covering all things campaign management, but before we do, here’s a quick rundown of the top marketing tools in the key areas of campaign management:
+We’re about to get into a deep dive covering all things campaign management, but before we do, here’s a quick rundown of the top marketing tools in the key areas of campaign management system:

 What Is Campaign Management?

 Campaign management is a catch-all term for the work that goes into planning and executing a marketing campaign.
-This includes coordinating the following: inbound and outbound marketing, lead management, customer segmentation, relationship management, email marketing, content creation strategy, market analysis, and the project management required to organize all these efforts.
+This includes coordinating the following: inbound and outbound marketing, lead management, customer segmentation, relationship management, email marketing, campaign creation, campaign performance, campaign execution, content creation strategy, market analysis, and the project management required to organize all these efforts.
 Campaign management also includes analyzing and measuring the effectiveness of these activities once the campaign is over.